ResearchMachine/master-degree-diploma-project-fractal-undeground-flow-modeling/README.md

 **Section 4** is devoted to the generalization of the mathematical model of stationary filtration to the case of other fractal media.
 For this, differential calculus on fractals is used.
 For the new model, the first boundary value problem is also solved.

+**The project code contains 3 scripts**:
+1. Solution of fractal properties identification problem for a steady model;
+2. Solution of fractal properties identification problem for a non-steady model;
+3. The Monte Carlo algorithm of the fractal mass function, construction of a continuously parameterized Koch curve.